 The client exported product descriptions and related information from their own e-commerce tool and provided the data in Excel.
 The file needed some editing to remove unnecessary lines and extraneous characters resulting from the export process.
 Given the high volume, the project manager worked with the client to triage the content into multiple batches for rolling deliveries.
 For additional content like ads and flyers, the project manager secured all the design files, including graphics and fonts, before engaging the team for the translation and reformatting.

 The Scriptis team delivered careful attention and quick, precise work.
 The client received all the translated and reformatted French-language content through our client portal in under a week.
 Our new client continues to rely on us for translation projects both large and small.

 After onboarding, all our clients enjoy streamlined ordering and customer service.
 Clients use the Scriptis portal to send job requests and files straight to the production team.
-The portal also allows clients to track progress and receive automated deliveries.
-This saves time and effort for everyone.
-However, Scriptis understands the importance of the human in the loop.
+However, Scriptis fully understands the importance of the human in the loop.
 A project manager is readily available if a client needs to discuss any aspect of a project.

 Our long experience with major players in Canadian e-commerce marketplaces gives Scriptis an advantage over our competitors.
 We have seven in-house linguists dedicated to translation for retail and e-commerce clients, and our project managers are based in the United States and Canada.
 As the preferred language partner to many major Canadian retailers, Scriptis is well-positioned to introduce your merchandising team to e-commerce translation services.